 - Rush Creek will not be an alternative venue for other organizations that have been displaced from their originally scheduled venue.

 - Between now through the end of 2020, we will not be scheduling outside groups to host large gatherings at Rush Creek.

-- Rush Creek values all the ministries we plan to launch this ministry year, and we value the ministry efforts of our partners.
-We want to do what we can, short of circumventing executive orders, to foster ministry within our building.
+- Rush Creek values all the ministries God has entrusted to our care, and we value the ministry efforts of our partners.
+We want to do what we can, short of circumventing legislative directives, to foster ministry within our building.
 If the guidelines above cannot be followed as demonstrated by self-policing of leadership (volunteers and staff) of the various groups within the church, we encourage you to continue your efforts outdoors on our campus or find another venue for a particular event.

 Rush Creek will create as many policies as is reasonable to help prevent the spread of disease: